 Take a look at the rooms where the Tournament comes from, listen to the music offered by the lord of the castle and have fun with the jester.
-It will be a living show which will bring San Leo to the centre of the Italian Renaissance.

 In the second half of the fifteenth century the tournament went from being an expression of the art of chivalry and courage to being the representation and assertion of one’s social status.
 Tournaments took place on the occasion of particular celebrations and were often sponsored by the great lords of the time to celebrate a wedding or an alliance (the two things often coincided).